MetroPictures/MPCore/README.md

 Please have a look at any of the "sculpture packages" for an example of how to use the core library.

+**Important:** Although this repo is designed to run on Raspberry Pi (and thus, linux), if you're doing testing/debugging on a Mac or PC, you will need to manually include the GStreamer dlls in `MPP/library` or else videos will not play and you will get errors.
+On RPi, you do not need to do this, because GStreamer objects are globally available.

 ### Config Files

 Config files should be called `config.json` and be placed in the root directory.
 Here's an example config file: